i-a-m-a-k/terminal-wordle/README.md

-# terminal-wordle
+# Terminal-Wordle

-An alternate frontend for wordle which allows you to play wordle through terminal
+An alternate frontend for wordle which allows you to play [wordle](https://www.nytimes.com/games/wordle/index.html) through terminal.
+The script scrapes data from the website and uses ANSI codes to display colours in the terminal.